ta-data-lis/python-project/README.md

 It’s time to play some old-school games! :video_game:

-Ok, perhaps typing commands on your terminal is not your idea of fun, but we believe that adding **The Lord of The Rings** to the mix always helps.
+Ok, perhaps typing commands in your terminal is not your idea of fun, but we believe that adding **The Lord of The Rings** to the mix always helps.
 So, here’s a nerdy and retro option to consider after you finish binge-watching the latest season of Stranger Things.

 ## Project Context